Katakana

 One of the Japanese phonetic writing systems.
 Used for loanwords, onomatopoeia, and scientific terms.

-Katakana is one of the two Japanese phonetic writing systems, consisting of 46 basic characters.
-It was derived from parts of Chinese characters and features angular, straight-lined shapes.
+Katakana is one of the two Japanese phonetic writing systems, consisting of 46 basic characters (clear sounds) plus voiced, semi-voiced, and combination sounds.
+It was created during the Heian period by simplifying parts of Chinese characters (radicals and components), resulting in angular, straight-lined shapes.
+While hiragana evolved from cursive forms of kanji, katakana was derived by extracting portions of kanji characters.